The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Introduction

+For the transforms we note that we only consider transforms in which the elementary operations are one--edge gluings on the underlying graphs and do not include the horizontal compositions into the differential.
+This is opposed to the discussion in \cite{Val,Merkulov}.
+Physically the reason for this is that the underlying propagators of single particles are fundamental and one wants to preserve the fact that the exponential of the action gives the sum over all non--connected graphs and hence the equivalence

+This guarantees that we do not change the fundamental exponential/log relation between the generating functions for the connected graphs and the non--connected ones.

 We define each notion from scratch and along the way treat the complicating issues of signs, the marked difference between the directed case, e.g.\ operads and the non-directed case, e.g.\ cyclic operads, and the difference between the symmetric and non--symmetric versions.
-We also show that in particular cases the odd structures can be shifted back to even ones, if there are spurious isomorphisms of twists as discussed above.
+We also show that in particular cases the odd structures can be shifted back to even ones, if there are spurious isomorphisms of twists.

-Finally, we firmly anchor our point of view in geometry.
+Finally, we firmly anchor our point of view in geometry as suggested by open/closed string field theory.
 Here we consider as a main source of examples operadic--type structure with compatible $S^1$ actions.
 This leads to one--parameter family gluings.
 On the chain level, these are naturally odd, since they have degree $1$.
 This explains all the signs, as we have postulated.
 We also examine different geometrical origins such as framings in the so--called open case.
 We then argue that in these situations mantra (5) appears as the natural point of view.

-There is an extensive body of work in and around these subjects and we will clarify in the text which constructions are new, which ones are known or can be deduced from known ones, and which ones are related.
-We also refer to the section ``Discussion and Literature'' below for a more precise overview for the experts.

-In \cite{feynman}, we give a general, abstract, categorical setup where all of the above types of ``operad--like'' structures are on equal footing as functors from so--called Feynman categories.
-The selected ones are examples of Feynman categories indexed over the Feynman category of aggregates and graphs for which everything could be formulated.
-The odd versions of the structures are then obtained by using a universal twist called $\K$, which makes edges odd, viz.\ have degree $1$.
-Making the abstract concepts concrete in the examples most relevant for the ``practicing mathematician or physicist'', one is led back to the concrete constructions and calculations we present here.
-And, in fact, the theory of Feynman categories was motivated by the calculations of this paper.

-In the next two sections, we present the main results and the background discussion and literature for them.
-The reader not that familiar with the subject can skip these on a first reading, as they are more technical, and return to them after having been introduced to the notions by reading the main body of the paper.
+Finally, we summarize our results, put them into context of the existing literature and give an outlook.